jesgum/ALICE3SimulationHandsOn/README.md

 ## Instructions to get started

 In order to get ready for the hands on you should have the most recent **O2Physics** and **ACTS** installed via *aliBuild*.
+It doesn't hurt to setup your lxplus access: https://linux-training.web.cern.ch/lxplus/introduction/ just as a backup.

 ### O2Physics Installation Decision Tree